Alexzihaohu/2021s1final/geom.md

   - Not every graph has a Eulerian tour.
 - Line graph
   - A line graph L of a graph G is a graph L(G) that represents the adjacency relations between edges of G

+### Search for optimal path

+- Types of optimal path problems
+  - from a single source to a single destination
+    - pathfinding
+  - from a single source to all other nodes
+    - spanning tree
+  - from all vertices to all other nodes
+    - distance matrix
+- Algorithms:
+  - Dijkstra’s shortest path algorithm
+    - node expansion strategy from source node
+  - A* algorithm
+    - node expansion with a preferred direction
+  - k-shortest path algorithms
+    - variants with or without cycles, and without overlap
+- Related:
+  - Optimal cycles (travelling salesperson problem)
+  - Optimal connection between nodes
+    - network construction; Steiner problem

 #### Centrality